shaili-dixit/P-company/CODE_OF_CONDUCT.md

 ---

 ## 🛡 Enforcement
-Concerns about inappropriate behavior can be reported confidentially to the *P-company team*.
+Concerns about inappropriate behavior can be reported confidentially to the P-company team.

 All reports are taken seriously and handled fairly to ensure the safety and well-being of all contributors.